The Seattle area is in a ‘short-lived heat burst.’ Here’s how balmy it could get and when things will cool off.

 On Friday, the high is predicted to be in the low to mid-70s, prefacing a mild weekend of highs in the mid-70s.

 “I’m not sure how sunny it’s going to be,” Kristell said.
-“We have some systems coming in and there will probably be cloud cover.”
+“We have some systems coming in, and there will probably be cloud cover.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.